hrbrmstr/hrbrthemes/README.md

   - `update_geom_font_defaults`: Update matching font defaults for text geoms (the default is — unsurprisingly — Arial Narrow)

+R Mardkdown:

+  - `ipsum`: minimalism HTML template
+  - `ipsum_pdf`: everything you need to use hrbrthemes in PDFs

 The following global variables are now in your namespace:

   - `font_an`: a short global alias for “`Arial Narrow`”